Scrap Metal Prices UK

 Food and drink cans made of aluminium are commonly a low grade – but the cleaner they are the better.
 Sheets of aluminium must have all screws, trims, and insulation removed to be considered a higher grade and should contain under 5% of other metals.
 Discover the Benefits of Aluminium Recycling.

 As with aluminium, stainless steel achieves a higher grade when it is clean and contains 5% or less of any other metals or materials.
+Learn more about steel grades with our helpful grade guide.

 Supply and demand on scrap metal prices